alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-15-adventures-in-the-terraform-dsl-part-vi-towards-a-unit-testing-framework.md

 ### Example code

+My proof of concept code is online [here](https://github.com/alexharv074/terraform-unit-testing-poc) and the final version of all the code discussed in this post can be seen from there.
+The reader may also clone that and try it themself.

 So as to have an example of something to actually test I have written a simple Terraform module that spins up an AWS EC2 instance:

 ```js